 To evaluate retina blood vessel circulation, the physician may conduct a retinal photography test called fluorescein angiography (FA).
 After dilating the pupils, the physician will inject a dye into the patient’s arm.
 The dye then circulates through the eyes and works like a food coloring; however, it does not affect the kidneys and is unlike the dye that is used with MRIs and CAT scans.

 As the dye circulates, the physician takes pictures of the retina to accurately detect blood vessels that are closed, damaged, or leaking fluid.
-The pictures are black and white to help the doctor detect these changes more easily, but the process is not the same as having an x-ray.
+The pictures are black and white to help the doctor detect these changes more easily, but the process does not expose you to any radiation.
 Prior to examination, ask your physician to discuss the risks and benefits of obtaining these images.

 With proper examinations, diabetic retinopathy can be detected before vision loss begins.
 If the physician detects signs of diabetic retinopathy, she/ he will determine how frequently follow-up examinations will be required to detect changes that would require treatment.